virajkadam/php-search-all-database/README.md

 		);
 ```

-Call this awesome function, with two parameters `php_search_all_database( "Keyword to search" , "Table name array" )` as below
+Call this fantastic function, with two parameters `php_search_all_database( "Keyword to search", "Table name array" )` as below

 ```php
 php_search_all_database( $search_keyword, $table_associative_array );	// call this Awesome function to run script